-The scammer pretends to be an employee with U.S. Immigration and alters the caller ID system to make it appear as if the call is coming from the DHS OIG Hotline number (1-800-323-8603).
-The fraudster demands that the victim verifies personal information through numerous tactics, including claiming they are victims of identity theft.
+The scammer pretends to be an employee with the U.S. immigration department and alters the caller ID system to make it appear as if the call is coming from the DHS OIG Hotline number (1-800-323-8603).
+The fraudster demands the victim verifies personal information through numerous tactics, including claiming they’re victims of identity theft.

 One important thing to remember is that DHS OIG NEVER uses its Hotline number to make outgoing calls.
-It’s only used to receive information from the public, so you should not answer calls purporting to be from 1-800-323-8603.
+It’s only used to receive information from the public, so you shouldn’t answer calls purporting to be from 1-800-323-8603.

 If you receive a call claiming to be from the DHS OIG Hotline, do NOT provide personal information.
-The scammers are trying to get victims to reveal data like their Social Security number, credit or debit card info, date of birth, drivers license number and bank account information.
-They will use the data to drain your accounts and/or steal your identity.
+The scammers are trying to get victims to reveal data like their Social Security number, credit or debit card info, birth date, driver’s license number, and bank account information.
+They’ll use the data to drain your accounts and/or steal your identity.

 DHS wants everyone to know that the DHS OIG Hotline continues to be safe to use to report fraud, waste, abuse or mismanagement within DHS components or programs.

-If you believe that you may have already fallen victim to this phone spoofing scam you should call the Hotline or file a complaint online via the DHS OIG website.
+If you believe you’ve fallen victim to this phone spoofing scam, you should call the Hotline or file a complaint online via the DHS OIG website.
 You can also contact the Federal Trade Commission to file a complaint and/or report identity theft.

 2. FBI spoofing scam

-There is another telephone spoofing scam similar to the DHS OIG Hotline scam but with a twist.
-This one purports to be a call from the FBI.
+This is another telephone spoofing scam similar to the DHS OIG Hotline scam but with a twist — it purports to be a call from the FBI.

-Fraudsters claiming to be FBI agents are calling people at random and telling them they are being investigated for certain federal violations.
-The victim is told that if they don’t pay a fee immediately they will be arrested.
+Fraudsters claiming to be FBI agents are calling people at random and telling them they’re being investigated for certain federal violations.
+The victim is told if they don’t pay a fee immediately, they’ll be arrested.

 The call seems legitimate because the scammer spoofs the local FBI field office phone number and it displays that way on caller ID.

-The FBI does not call or email private citizens to demand money or threat arrests.
-If you are contacted by someone claiming to be with the FBI, verify the information with the Bureau.
+The FBI does NOT call or email private citizens to demand money or threaten arrests.
+If you’re contacted by someone claiming to be with the FBI, verify the information with the Bureau.
 Click here to see a list of all FBI field offices in the U.S. and their contact information.

-If you believe you are a victim of a phone or online scam, click here to file an online complaint with the FBI’s Internet Crime Complaint Center.
+If you believe you’re a victim of a phone or online scam, click here to file an online complaint with the FBI’s Internet Crime Complaint Center.

 3. “Can you hear me” phone scam

-There was recently a Consumer Alert warning Americans about ‘can you hear me’ scams.
-We actually warned you about these scams making the rounds a few months ago.
+A recent consumer alert warned Americans about ‘can you hear me’ scams.
+We actually warned you about these scams a few months ago.
 Now, the Federal Communications Commission (FCC) said the problem is getting worse.

 The FCC is asking consumers to be careful answering calls from unknown phone numbers.
 Scammers are calling victims hoping to get them to say the word “yes” during the conversation that’s being recorded.
 The fraudster will later use the recording of the victim saying yes to authorize unwanted charges on the victim’s utility or credit card account.

-The scam works like this: a consumer answers a call from someone impersonating a representative from organizations that provide a service that the victim is most likely familiar with.
-The criminal could say they’re with a utility company, a mortgage lender or a credit card company to name a few.
+The scam works like this: A consumer answers a call from someone impersonating a representative from organizations that provide a service the victim is most likely familiar with.
+The criminal could say they’re with a utility company, a mortgage lender or a credit card company, to name a few.

-The FCC is telling consumers who receive a call like this to immediately hang up the phone.
-If you think that you have already received a call like this, you need to check your bank and credit card statements as well as your telephone statement to see if there are any unauthorized charges.
+So what can you do?
+The FCC is telling consumers who receive a call like this to hang up immediately.
+If you think you’ve already received a call like this, you need to check your bank and credit card statements, as well as your telephone statement, to see if there are any unauthorized charges.

-If you find unauthorized charges, it’s likely that you are a victim of what’s known as “cramming.”
+If you find unauthorized charges, it’s likely you’re a victim of what’s known as “cramming.”
 Report these charges as unauthorized ASAP.